 Years later they told me that they would say: Shhh let’s sneak off before Ruth gets downstairs, and when I said that it was cruel, my dad said: Oh but you were such a whinger, and he didn’t want to have to carry me home when I got tired.
 I remember everyone laughing and making it clear in no uncertain terms that my feelings and opinions didn’t matter, I was to shut up and stop crying.
 In fact my mother’s favourite line was: You’ll never get through life if you cry like that, Ruth.

 I cannot think who I am more disappointed in: My mum for going along with it, or my dad for being so feeble as to not hold an honest conversation with his only daughter.
-I am amazed I trust anyone at all, or perhaps that it’s, perhaps I don’t trust anyone, really, whether I’ve known you all my life or for the last five minutes, you may still lie to me and sneak off, or pretend to leave me stranded in a place where I would die, as a joke, how funny, and then laugh at my tears.
+I am amazed I trust anyone at all, or perhaps that’s it, perhaps I don’t trust anyone, really, whether I’ve known you all my life or for the last five minutes, you may still lie to me and sneak off, or pretend to leave me stranded in a place where I could die, as a joke, how funny, and then laugh at my tears.

-Psychologists call it transference when you transfer a past experience to a present one.
+Psychologists call it transference when we transfer a past experience to a present one.
 I am sitting here all a bit trembly as I think about it, about how abandoned I felt at the bottom of Death Valley, which was really just a revisiting of being left behind whilst everyone was up the hills.
-And, I am so sorry for baby Ruth and how her parents thought it was a good idea to make the whole family complicit in a lie whilst encouraging their baby girl to believe that it was her own fault and that she just wasn’t enough.
+And, I am so sorry for baby Ruth and how her parents thought it was a good idea to make the whole family complicit in a lie whilst encouraging their baby girl to believe that it was her own fault and that she just didn’t try hard enough, wasn’t enough, to be in the right place to go.
 Wow!

 I moved out shortly afterwards, and another female asked me if I would get a place with her.
 I said that I would, glad that I had a plan.
 We went home for the holidays and she wrote to me several times to remind me of the plan.
 When I went back to Liverpool, she was unreachable.
 I learnt a couple of days later that she had moved into my old room.
-Dearie me.
-What is wrong with an honest conversation?
 The friend who was driving the car never forgave me for moving out, and told me when she bumped into me not long after that I would never have any friends, that I would be lonely and alone: You know that’s your worst fear.
-I didn’t know that it was my worst fear, and sitting here today, I am wondering how much did I contribute to these upsets with my transference.
+I didn’t know that it was my worst fear, funny how people seem to need to tell me how I feel but sitting here today, I am wondering how much did I contribute to these upsets with my transference.
 Ssssh let’s sneak off before Ruth gets here.

 Interestingly, the woman who wanted my job wrote to me some years later to apologise for her behaviour, and wanted to meet for lunch.
 And, then not long after that another woman with whom I had done some consultancy wrote a similar email, I wasn’t very nice to you, she wrote, Let’s meet for lunch.
 I hadn’t really gotten that upset about that one, I just thought she was a bit weird, a bit frosty.
 I guess I was so used to that funny feeling of shifting sands around women, who are not telling you the truth but you can’t quite put your finger on it.
 It’s such a familiar feeling, that I guess it feels like home.
-My auntie who died recently, used to regularly phone me up and tell me that my mother didn’t like me, which I think she thought would help me.
+My auntie who died recently, used to regularly phone me up and tell me that my mother didn’t like me (Your mother thought that you were shit.) which I think she thought would help me.

 I still get transference, why wouldn’t I?
 I am trying these days to be, as they say, the sacred witness to myself.
 I take a breath to get beyond that sinking feeling and ask for clarification.
 If someone has done me wrong or been unprofessional and it has a negative impact on me, I will speak up.
 Often I do it as an experiment because I am still grappling with that idiotic voice inside myself which tells me that my feelings and opinions don’t matter, and I am not enough.
 And, also I have a very firm rule: If someone laughs when I cry then they are not very nice.
 No flex on that one.

 I wonder then, if that is why I went into tech.
 Is that why I find technology so comforting?
-You see, when I am sitting in front of a computer, it doesn’t press all my buttons, and when I press its buttons, even the wrong ones, it really doesn’t mind, we can reboot and start again, it doesn’t make me wrong about who I am, it doesn’t want my stuff, or my job, or my boyfriend, it doesn’t criticise me, or tell me not to be me, it doesn’t sneak off when I leave the room, and it definitely doesn’t lie to me.
+You see, when I am sitting in front of a computer, it doesn’t press all my buttons, and when I press its buttons, even the wrong ones, it really doesn’t mind, we can reboot and start again, it doesn’t make me wrong about who I am, it doesn’t want my stuff, my job, or my boyfriend, it doesn’t criticise me, or tell me not to be me, I am not the focal point for all of its inadequacies, it doesn’t sneak off when I leave the room, and it definitely doesn’t lie to me.

 Oh my, how I love computers.